HullUni-bioinformatics/Dockerize/error-correction/BLESS/README.md

 sudo apt-get install docker.io
 ```

 The BLESS image can then be used as an executable.
-The following will fetch the image (only neccesary once) and execute BLESS:
+The following will fetch the image from [Docker Hub](https://hub.docker.com/) `chrishah/bless` (takes a minute at first execution, then it will remain in memory until you remove it) and execute BLESS:
 ```
-sudo docker run -i -t -v $(WORKING_DIR):/home/working chrishah/bless
+sudo docker run -i -t -v $(pwd):/home/working chrishah/bless
 ```

-With the above command the directory `/home/working` in the container will be mounted to your present working directory `$(pwd)` on your local computer.
+With the above command the directory `/home/working` in the container (do not change) will be mounted to your present working directory `$(pwd)` on your local computer (change the latter directory if you wish).

 You may want to create an alias for the above command, e.g by typing:
 ```
-alias bless_docker="sudo docker run -i -t -v $(WORKING_DIR):/home/working chrishah/bless"
+alias bless_docker="sudo docker run -i -t -v $(pwd):/home/working chrishah/bless"
 ```

 or add the above code to your `~/.bashrc` and source by `. ~/.bashrc` to create a permanent alias.